mprudnicki/CalculatorApplication/README.md

 # CalculatorApplication
+Testing the abilities and workouts of the code division, libraries, scalability, good practices etc.
-Simple calculator application working on BigDecimals
+Simple calculator application working on BigDecimals.